Inherent Risks in Climbing

 All climbers, course participants, and individuals operating a safety system, must sign Earth Treks’ Release of Liability and Assumption of Risks Form.
 This document includes an important facility and bouldering safety orientation.
 Climbers under 18 years of age must have the waiver form and facility / bouldering orientation signed by their parent or court appointed guardian.
 Climbers under the age of 13 must be accompanied and supervised by an adult (18 years or older) at all times while in the climbing areas.
 Climbing helmets are available free of charge to all clients desiring one.

 Prefer good old pen and paper?
 Please fill out the printable version of our waiver with orientations and bring both pages with you on your next visit to the gym.
+Paper forms are required for all outdoor courses.

 Birthday Invitation and Waiver: